 - 1. In a study of outcome achievement, the goal that the total scores measured (combined total of assignments associated with Learning Outcome or Program Outcome) average '4' or higher and that 100% of artifacts score '4' or better was met. - 2.
-No comparison between online and traditional artifacts was completed because only one course section was offered during summer 2018. - 3.
-No cross-campus comparison could be completed because only one section of the course was offered during summer 2018. - 4.
-In a longitudinal study, no LO exhibits a significant difference from any other over time.
-A definite difference is apparent across four terms, although no patterns are evident at present.
-Differences may be a result of normal variation.
+No dual enrollment (concurrent) sections of the course were run during summer 2019 so no comparison study between dual enrollment and non-dual enrollment could be completed. - 3.
+Only one course section was run during summer 2019, so no comparison between online and traditional sections could be completed. - 4.
+Only one course section was run during summer 2019, so no comparison between sites could be completed. - 5.
+In a longitudinal study, LOs exhibits a significant increase over time in most cases, largely the result of a difference in the first set of terms, although no patterns are evident at present.
+Differences may be a result of normal variation although it is possible data collection may have been at issue in the earlier collection cycles.
+Scores are consistent since summer 2018.